The Dvorak Zine The Dvorak Simplified Keyboard Layout

 Alec Longstreth

 Alec Longstreth was born and raised in Seattle, WA.
-He has been self-publishing his PHASE SEVEN COMICS since 2002.
-He currently works as a freelance illustrator in Brooklyn, NY.
+He has been self-publishing his Ignatz Award winning minicomic Phase 7 since 2002.
+After graduating with highest honors from Pratt Institute's illustration program in 2007, he moved up to White River Junction, Vermont where he currently teaches comics at The Center for Cartoon Studies and works as a freelance illustrator

 FRUNCH